 Import goods under your company’s name

-You must ensure all the legal filings such as Confirmation Statement, company accounts, and corporation tax returns are up to date with Companies House and HMRC if importing using your company’s name.
+You must ensure all the legal filings such as Confirmation statements, company accounts, and corporation tax returns are up to date with Companies House and HMRC if importing using your company’s name.